tringular/Basic_minimal/README.md

 Sternstunden make basic Shiatsu practice and creational conversations accessible to everyone.
 In single sessions, workshops and podcast series Sternstunden contribute to the development of a healthy and balanced environment with the individual at it's centre.

 Sternstunden builds on the equality of all beings.
-The of growth of consciousness with body and speech as vehicles to the outside world, is key to create a pluralistic future that is worth living.
+The growth of our consciousness with our bodies and speech as vehicles to the outside world, is key to create a pluralistic future that is worth living.
 Therefore, Sternstunden combine themes of modern society with spiritual practice.

 ### Shiatsu